pborreli/sass-guidelines/en/_syntax.md

 ### Quotes

 CSS does not require strings to be quoted, not even those containing spaces.
-Take font-family names for instance: it doesn't matter whether you wrap them in quotes for the CSS parser.
+Take font-family names for instance: it doesn’t matter whether you wrap them in quotes for the CSS parser.

 Because of this, Sass *also* does not require strings to be quoted.
-Even better (and *luckily*, you'll concede), a quoted string is strictly equivalent to its unquoted twin (e.g. `'abc'` is strictly equal to `abc`).
+Even better (and *luckily*, you’ll concede), a quoted string is strictly equivalent to its unquoted twin (e.g. `'abc'` is strictly equal to `abc`).

 That being said, languages that do not require strings to be quoted are definitely a minority and so, **strings should always be wrapped with single quotes** (`'`) in Sass (single being easier to type than double on *qwerty* keyboards).
 Besides consistency with other languages, including CSS' cousin JavaScript, there are several reasons for this choice: